Development of the nervous system in humans: Radial migration

 Neural stem cells proliferate in the ventricular zone of the developing neocortex.
-The first postmitotic cells to migrate from the preplate which are destined to become Cajal-Retzius cells and subplate neurons.
-These cells do so by somal translocation.
+The first postmitotic cells to migrate from the preplate are destined to become Cajal–Retzius cells and subplate neurons.
+These cells migrate by somal translocation.
 Neurons migrating with this mode of locomotion are bipolar and attach the leading edge of the process to the pia.
-The soma is then transported to the pial surface by nucleokenisis, a process by which a microtubule "cage" around the nucleus elongates and contracts in association with the centrosome to guide the nucleus to its final destination.
+The soma is then transported to the pial surface by nucleokinesis, a process by which a microtubule "cage" around the nucleus elongates and contracts in association with the centrosome to guide the nucleus to its final destination.
 Radial fibres (also known as radial glia) can translocate to the cortical plate and differentiate either into astrocytes or neurons.
 Somal translocation can occur at any time during development.

 Subsequent waves of neurons split the preplate by migrating along radial glial fibres to form the cortical plate.
 Each wave of migrating cells travel past their predecessors forming layers in an inside-out manner, meaning that the youngest neurons are the closest to the surface.
 It is estimated that glial guided migration represents 80-90% of migrating neurons.